Éternelle: Reception and distribution

 The series was quite successful in France.
 It gathered 4 million viewers on the first night (19,6% market share), which is good in France for science fiction on prime time television.
 For the following episodes, the audience settled down at 2.5 million.

-The second season is in progress of writing.
+However, the series was cancelled after the sixth episode, ultimately leaving no explanation for the multiple mysteries introduced in the show, such as: who ultimately is the amnesiac woman “She”; how to stop the deadly plant "Jordanum"; who is the mysterious biker who follows "She"; what is Ikshan‘s actual mission; and where does the mysterious bacterium come from?
+There are also the following errors and inconsistencies in the series: Cronsdtadt is not in Ukraine, but is a naval base in St. Petersburg; Hecate is not an Egyptian goddess but Greek; and Sumerian writing was cuneiform and did not include the snakelike twist or triangle shown in the Sumerian ring.

-The series is available on DVD in France.
+The series is available on DVD in France and on Amazon Prime under its English title “The Awakening”.